| Home | E-Submission | Sitemap | Contact Us |

 2Department of Physiology and Biomedical Engineering, Mayo Clinic, Rochester, MN, USA

-3Department of Otolaryngology-Head and Neck Surgery, Bucheon St. Mary’s Hospital, College of Medicine, The Catholic University of Korea, Seoul, Korea
+3Department of Otolaryngology-Head and Neck Surgery, Bucheon St. Mary’s Hospital, College of Medicine, The Catholic University of Korea, Bucheon, Korea

 Received: November 26, 2024; Revised: January 5, 2025 Accepted: January 14, 2025.
 Published online: January 15, 2025.